digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 **Task**: Next, each team member edits the `README.md` directly on GitHub (on the **main** branch), adding her/his name.

-After creating the `README.md`, the team decides to add more contents, working in parallel branches, and using pull-requests to discuss and integrate the changes.
+After creating the `README.md`, the team decides to add more content, working in parallel branches, and using pull requests to discuss and integrate the changes.

 **Task Contributor A**: Create a branch `license`, adding the [MIT License](https://choosealicense.com/licenses/mit/){: target="_blank"} in a file named `LICENCSE`.